hlship/cli-tools/README.md

 Once the dependencies have been added, it is safe to load the `cli-tools` namespace and invoke `dispatch`.

 `dispatch` will find all `defcommand`s in the given namespaces, parse the first command line argument, and use it to find the correct command to delegate to.
-That command gets the remaining command line arguments.
+That command will be passed the remaining command line arguments.
-The default tool name will be the name of the script, `app-admin`.
+The default tool name will be the name of the script, `app-admin` in this example.

 `dispatch` also recognizes `-h`, `--help`, or `help`, and will print out a summary of the available commands.